 3.3 (7pts) Run stochastic gradient descent (SGD) on the original objective function $f(\mathbf{w})$, with the initial guess of w set to be the all 0's vector.
 Run SGD for 1,000,000 iterations for each different choice of the step size, {0.00005, 0.0005, 0.0005}.
 Report the normalized training error and the normalized test error for each of these three settings, averaged over 10 trials.
 How does the SGD solution compare with the solutions obtained using l_2 regularization?
 Note that SGD is minimizing the original objective function, which does not have any regularization.
 In Part (3.1) of this problem, we found the optimal solution to the original objective function with respect to the training data.
 How does the training and test error of the SGD solutions compare with those of the solution in (3.1)?
 Can you explain your observations?
-(It may be helpful to also compute the normalized training and test error corresponding to the true coefficient vector \mathbf{w}^ for comparison, this is w_t true in the code.)
+(It may be helpful to also compute the normalized training and test error corresponding to the true coefficient vector \mathbf{w}^ , for comparison.)

 3.4 (10pts) We will now examine the behavior of SGD in more detail.
-Let $\mathbf{w}^{(t)}$ refer to the SGD solution at the t-th iteration.
-For step sizes {0.00005, 0.005} and 1,000,000 iterations of SGD (and a single trial),
+For step sizes $\{0.00005, 0.005\}$ and 1,000,000 iterations of SGD,

-- (i) Plot the normalized training error of the SGD iterate $\mathbf{w}^{(t)}$ vs. the iteration number t.
-On the plot of training error, draw a line parallel to the x-axis indicating the error $\hat{f}(\mathbf{w}^)$ of the true model \mathbf{w}^ . - (ii) Plot the normalized test error of the SGD iterate $\mathbf{w}^{(t)}$ vs. the iteration number t.
-Your code might take a long time to run if you compute the test error after every SGD step-feel free to compute the test error every 100 iterations of SGD to make the plots. - (iii) Plot the l_2 norm of the SGD iterate $\mathbf{w}^{(t)}$ vs. the iteration number t.
+- (i) Plot the normalized training error vs. the iteration number.
+On the plot of training error, draw a line parallel to the x-axis indicating the error $\hat{f}(\mathbf{w}^)$ of the true model \mathbf{w}^ . - (ii) Plot the normalized test error vs. the iteration number.
+Your code might take a long time to run if you compute the test error after every SGD step-feel free to compute the test error every 100 iterations of SGD to make the plots. - (iii) Plot the l_2 norm of the SGD solution vs. the iteration number.